koddr/gosl/README.md

 ## ✨ Usage

-Basic usage and full code examples of all functions of the `gosl` package you can find on the [pkg.go.dev][gosl_go_dev_url] page.
+Basic usage and full code examples of all functions of the `gosl` package, you can find on the [pkg.go.dev][gosl_go_dev_url] page.

 The package provides two categories of functions: **regular** and **universal**